pkautomation/omadaTask/README.md

 The documentation for the above is in a form of .feature files in /TestFeatures directory.

-Other example test scenario(which should be placed in test management tool i.e. Microsoft Test Manager):
+Other example test scenarios(which should be placed in test management tool i.e. Microsoft Test Manager):

 Feature: Contact information